JuanGQCadavid/Nebulon/raspberry/readme.md

 ``` # dd bs=4M if=<date>-raspbian-stretch-lite.img of=/dev/mmcblk0 status=progress conv=fsync ```.
 Wehre /dev/mmcblk0 is the device file of the SD card; you can check it with ``` $ lsblk ``` or ``` # fisk -l ```.
 IMPORTANT: Don't chose an SD card's partition, choose the SD card itself.
 4. Insert the SD card in the Raspberry.
 IMPORTANT: You MUST use +5V to get the Raspberry working OK!.
 5. To configure TIME, KEYBOARD, LANGUAGE, and other things run in the Rasperry: ``` $ sudo raspi-config ```
+   5.1 You might have to enable ssh daemon.
 6. Connect it to the internet and run ``` $ sudo apt-get update ``` and ``` $ sudo apt-get upgrade ```
 7. It should work perfectly right now.